 In juvenile scoliosis where there are curves between 10 and 25 degrees, Schroth physiotherapy may be able to make some correction or control the curve.
 However, once the curve is greater than 25 degrees it is usually too large for physiotherapy alone to manage and physio in conjunction with scoliosis bracing is recommended.

-As with adolescent scoliosis, LOC treats juvenile scoliosis with an evidence-based treatment package which includes the Gensingen Brace by Dr Weiss® and Schroth physiotherapy.
+As with adolescent scoliosis, LOC treats juvenile scoliosis with our own bespoke version of the Cheneau brace which takes a three-dimensional approach to the treatment of scoliosis combined with physiotherapy based on Schroth principles.
 Depending on the age of the child parents may well need to help them follow their recommended postural activities.
 Once correction of the curve has been achieved scoliosis bracing may be discontinued for one or more years with a return to observation.
-As the child begins an adolescent growth spurt, he/she will likely be re-braced to maintain the previously achieved correction of the curve.
+As the child begins an adolescent growth spurt, it is likely that he/she will need to be re-braced to maintain the previously achieved correction of the curve.

-It is now recommended by scoliosis clinics around the world as the preferred alternative to surgery since it has been proven to reduce Cobb angles and improve posture.
+The three-dimensional approach that a Cheneau brace takes is regarded by many scoliosis clinics around the world as the preferred alternative to surgery since it has been proven to reduce Cobb angles and improve posture.

-Our bracing treatment can be combined with a comprehensive physiotherapy programme that adheres to the world-renowned Schroth Best Practice
+Our bespoke bracing treatment for scoliosis can be combined with a comprehensive physiotherapy programme that adheres to the principles of the world-renowned Schroth method.

 Our treatment package price includes all reviews and on-site adjustments of the brace by our certified orthotists.

 There may currently be cancellations or delays to your child’s spinal surgery for several reasons.